 Deputies, unit leaders and staff provide depth and support to various Units as the organization works together toward an effective response.

 Please take a few moments to acquaint yourself further with each role.

-If any of the positions spark your interest or you’d like to find out more, please fill out our online interest form and a disaster service worker mentor will make contact with you.
+If any of the positions spark your interest or you’d like to find out more, please fill out our Emergency Operations Center online interest form and we will contact you.